-You must refuse (citing Archer rules and requirements can be helpful) and report the incident to your manager or Business Unit VP, and General Counsel as soon as possible.
+You must refuse (citing Archer rules and requirements can be helpful) and report the incident to your manager or Functional President, and Compliance Counsel as soon as possible.

 - 1. Local practices do no justify a bribe, there is never an excuse. - 2.
-Archer forbids the payment of bribes and facilitation payments. - 3.
+Many countries have made enforcement of bribery laws a priority. - 3.
 Bribery can come in many forms; it may involve more than cash. - 4.
 Bribery preys on the unprepared.
 Do not substitute bribery for lack of preparation.

-Contact your manager, Business Unit VP and General Counsel.
+Contact your manager, Functional President, or Compliance Counsel.

-Any suspected violation of this section must be immediately reported to your manager or Business Unit VP and General Counsel.
+Any suspected violation of this section must be immediately reported to your manager or Functional President, and Compliance Counsel.